isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Clubs & Societies/Digital Media Club.md

 Every student in this club is encouraged to participate in the annual NEmation competition, School Digital Media Awards competition and media-related enrichment workshops.
 The students will also participate in various notable photography competitions and events.

+**N.E.Mation 2024**
+N.E.mation! is a competition for youths to express their notions on Total Defence through animation.
+All DMC members participate in this competition every year.

+In 2024, two of the teams was selected for Top 20 Finalists category.
+The production and judging process is still ongoing until February 2025.

 **Appreciating our NSmen 2023 Video Competition**

 We are delighted to announce that one of our entries ‘My Brother In Green’ has won the Merit Award, Audience Choice Award and Young Video Maker Award.
 This is the second year in a row that we have received these award!